ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 - Slow speed cards cannot be played during combat, and cannot be played while there are other cards/effects already in the horizon.
 - Fast speed cards can be played during combat, and can be played while there are other cards/effects already in the horizon.
-- If you play a burst speed card/action, it resolves immediately as you play it and you remain the active player and can continue playing cards.
+- Burst speed - If you play a burst speed card/action, it resolves immediately as you play it and you remain the active player and can continue playing cards.
 All burst speed cards and effects are always placed above and resolved before any fast or slow speed effects.
 No player can take actions while they are in the horizon, and they do not affect which player is or becomes the active player.
-	- You cannot commit burst speed cards along with other cards on the horizon as they will resolve instantly.
-Imagine it as dragging a card from your hand onto the board in a video game and as soon as you let go of the mouse it resolves.
-- ∞ speed cards and effects are the same as burst speed, except they do not count as having taken an action for the purposes of ending the round/main phase or resolving the cards on the horizon (for example if you have an ability of one of your cards trigger, then pass, if your opponent also passes the round *will* end.)
-	- ∞ speed is reserved mainly for triggered abilities on already played cards (effects that say 'whenever x happens, y happens' are assumed to be infinite speed unless otherwise stated).

-#### More info:
+### Playing Multiple Cards at Once
-- You may commit multiple fast/slow speed cards to the horizon at once, although speed rules still apply, and you must choose an order for the cards to be placed into the horizon.
+You may commit multiple fast/slow speed cards to the horizon at once, although speed rules still apply, and you must choose an order for the cards to be placed into the horizon.
 - When doing this, if there are no cards already in the horizon, you are able to play a slow speed card as the bottom card, and commit fast speed cards along with it on top of it (the slow speed card must always be on the bottom though, as slow speed cards cannot be played when there are other cards on the horizon).
 - When committing multiple cards at once, cards committed lower on the horizon are legal targets for cards committed higher on the horizon (but not vice-versa).
 - If you would like to guarantee putting multiple cards onto the horizon, commit them all at once, because once you commit your cards, if your opponent chooses not to react, all cards on the horizon will resolve.
-	- Since burst/infinite speed effects resolve immediately as you play them, you would not commit them alongside other cards.
+- Since burst speed effects resolve immediately as you play them, you cannot commit them alongside other cards as they will resolve instantly.
+Imagine it as dragging a card from your hand onto the board in a video game and as soon as you let go of the mouse it resolves.

+### Timing of Triggered Abilities
+Some cards will have abilities such as 'whenever X do Y'.
+These operate at infinite speed, meaning they are prioritized over even burst speed effects on the horizon, and do not have any impact on which player is the active player or when the round will end.
+- ∞ speed effects are the same as burst speed, except they do not count as having taken an action for the purposes of ending the round/main phase or resolving the cards on the horizon (for example if you have an ability of one of your cards trigger, then pass, if your opponent also passes the round *will* end.)

 ---

 ## Round Phases
 1. Pre round
 	1. If it is not the first round of the game, the player who did not end the previous round becomes the first/starting player (the player who passed first in the double pass will go first in the following round).
 TLDR if you were the last person to attack or play a card or something, you're going second.
-		- Worded differently, if you took the last non-infinite speed action before the round ended (triggered abilities are the main infinite speed thing, almost everything else including attacking will prolong the round and count for this), you will go second in the following round.
+		- Worded differently, if you took the last action before the round ended, you will go second in the following round.
 	2. Each player gets one additional energy counter
 	3. Each player gets one energy for each of their energy counters.
 	4. Each player unflips all cards on their battlefield.